-The Issuer, in common with other banks in South Africa and elsewhere, is exposed to commercial and market risks in its ordinary course of business, the most significant of which are credit risk, market risk, liquidity risk, interest rate risk and operational risk, with credit risk being the largest.
+The Issuer, in common with other banks in South Africa and elsewhere, is exposed to a variety of risks arising in the ordinary course of its business, the most significant of which are credit risk, market risk, liquidity risk, interest rate risk and operational risk, with credit risk constituting the largest.

-Whilst the Issuer believes that it has implemented appropriate policies, systems and processes to control and mitigate these risks, investors should note that any failure to control these risks adequately could have an adverse effect on the financial condition and reputation of the Issuer.
+Whilst the Issuer believes that it has implemented appropriate standards, policies, systems and processes to control and mitigate these risks, investors should note that any failure to manage these risks adequately could have an adverse effect on the financial condition and reputation of the Issuer.